1:1 Mentorship + Placement Support

 Role-based Dashboard + API + Cache

-• Scale element: caching / queue (choose one and implement properly)
+• Scale element: caching / queue, implemented properly

 • Impact: performance + monitoring + simple analytics